pbaja/DoubleDecker/src/enable_ssh.md

 4. Retype the password and hit Enter
 5. Done!
 Your account now should have a password

-Now just need to enable the ssh with this simple command, this would make the ssh server start at boot:
+Now need to enable the ssh with this simple command, this would make the ssh server start at boot:
 ```
 sudo systemctl enable sshd
 ```